Miracle (Whitney Houston song): Critical reception

-Matthew Hocter from Albumism noted that on "Miracle", Houston was "returning to ballad territory".
+Matthew Hocter from Albumism noted that on "Miracle", Houston was "returning to ballad territory" after the majority of the tracks had focused on uptempo and midtempo material.
 AllMusic editor Ashley S. Battel called it a high point of the album and praised the lyrics, "the powerful verses surrounding a love lost through one's own devices in 'Miracle.'"
 Billboard described it as a "soothing and romantic ballad", complimenting the singer's "warm and restrained vocal performance" as well as the "lush R&B arrangement".
 Entertainment Weekly editor David Browne called the melody of the song "indiscernible" and that the song itself is "nonentity."
 Rolling Stone editor James Hunter praised Houston's performance of the ballad, "when L.A. and Babyface follow her into ballad-land on the despondent "Miracle," Houston's own moods call the shots more clearly."

 Chart performance

+"Miracle" entered the Billboard Hot 100 at number 63 on April 13, 1991 as the "Hot Shot Debut" of the week.
+The song reached its peak position of number nine on June 8 of that year and eventually stayed on the chart for 14 weeks.
+It became Houston's career thirteenth top ten hit on the Billboard Hot 100.

+The song was Houston's thirteenth consecutive top ten single as a leading artist, which placed her as the third female artist with the most consecutive top ten singles in chart history, only succeeded by fellow contemporary pop singers Madonna and Janet Jackson, a place Houston maintains to this day.

+The same single debuted at number 61 on the Hot R&B Singles chart of the same week of April 13.
+On June 22, it reached the pole position of number two, staying there for another week, blocked from the number one spot by Luther Vandross' "Power of Love/Love Power" and Lisa Fischer's "How Can I Ease the Pain".
+The song spent 17 cumulative weeks on the chart, becoming Houston's career fifteenth top ten R&B single.

+The song reached number four on the Billboard Hot R&B Airplay chart and number one on the magazine's Hot R&B Sales chart both for the week of June 22, 1991, staying there at the top on the latter chart for two weeks.